Council Tax Reductions

 In certain circumstances you may be entitled to a reduction in your Council Tax bill.
 Please read the following information; if you meet the required criteria for a reduction, please complete the relevant application form.

 The type of reductions available can be split into four categories:

 Please note, if you receive a reduction and your circumstances change this may affect your entitlement.
 You must notify the Council Tax office of any changes within 21 days of the change to allow the council to independently verify the position.
-If this does not happen any claim may not be dealt with retrospectively.
-If we know that your discount or exemption is due to end we will send you a revised council tax bill nearer the time telling you the new revised amount to pay.
+If this does not happen any application may not be dealt with retrospectively.
+If we know that your discount or exemption is due to end we will send you a revised Council Tax bill nearer the time telling you the new revised amount to pay.

 - What is the Council Tax Reduction Scheme?

 - Who can claim or apply?

 - How your Council Tax Reduction is paid

 - What can I do if I disagree with a CTR decision?